Early Detection & Prevention

 Within our specialized, multidisciplinary clinics, we bring together our team of experts to care for your mind, body and spirit - all under one roof.
 Each of our clinics are singularly focused on your specific needs and treatment.

 Need Directions?
-The lung and thoracic cancer clinic is located in the main Baptist MD Anderson Cancer Center on Floor 6 of our cancer center.
+The thoracic and lung cancer clinic is located in the main Baptist MD Anderson Cancer Center on Floor 6 of our cancer center.

 Our care team brings medical oncologists, radiation oncologists, surgeons and other specialists together for each patient.